One Brain - Two Minds?

 That is the power of the mind.

 Chinese Buddhists called the voice in your head "the monkey mind" because they believe it acts like a restless monkey, swinging aimlessly from tree to tree, commenting on everything you do and how you should do it.

-The "monkey mind" ( the description popularised today by top mind coach Don Macpherson ) is the name I also use to describe this internal chattering, non-constructive, often critical self talk we all experience in our day to day lives.
+The "monkey mind"is a way to describe this internal chattering, non-constructive, often critical self talk we all experience in our day to day lives.

 Controlling, and quietening this "monkey mind" is key to achieving mental calm and also peak performance in any field - Mental preparation as well as physical, technical preparation.
 Like the top athelete, there is no point in being prepared in every way, to be let down by mental doubts and questions, and not being able to deliver at the crucial time.

 The conscious mind is traditionally associated with our left hemisphere of our brain.
 Our critical thought processes, logical and analytical reside here.

 Our subconscious mind is more traditionally associated with our right hemisphere of our brain.
 The subconscious is more responsible for our feelings, emotions, abstract thinking, creativity and subconscious processes.